HarperDB/documentation/docs/configuration.md

 When true, will skip certificate verification.
 For use only with self-signed certs.

+`republishMessages` - _Type_: boolean; _Default_: true

+When true, all transactions that are received from other nodes are republished to this node's stream.
+When pub/sub routes are not fully connected between all nodes, this ensures that messages are routed to all nodes through intermediate nodes.
+This also ensures that all writes, whether local or remote, are written to the NATS transaction log.
+However, there is additional overhead with republishing, and setting this is to false can provide better clustering performance.
+When false, you need to ensure all pub/sub routes are fully connected between every node to every other node, and be aware that the NATS transaction log will only consist of local writes.

 `verify` - _Type_: boolean; _Default_: true

 When true, hub server will verify client certificate using the CA certificate.